VoidOne-App/VoidOne/README.md

 The exact executable path depends on the current CMake configuration.

-The project's GitHub Actions infrastructure handles automated deployment and packaging for configured release builds.
+The repository's automated workflows handle configured packaging and artifact generation.

 ## Linux

-The CI pipeline may package Linux release builds into `.tar.gz` archives and generate SHA-256 checksums where configured.
+Configured CI workflows can package Linux release builds and generate SHA-256 checksums.

 ---